5.6 Children Displaying Harmful Sexual Behaviour

 - The response of the parents of the child who has (allegedly) sexually harmed to their child’s behaviour;

-- Whether there are grounds to believe that child who is suspected or alleged to have sexually abused has also been abused;
+- Whether there are grounds to believe that child who is alleged to have sexually abused has also been abused;

 - Whether there is reason to suspect that adults have been involved in the development of the alleged sexually harmful behaviours;